Italian football clubs in international competitions: Qualification to European competitions

 Seven teams from Italy qualify for European competitions.

-The Serie A winners and clubs finishing 2nd, 3rd and 4th qualify to the UEFA Champions League group stage, while two other teams (one being the Coppa Italia winners) qualify to the UEFA Europa League.
+The Serie A winners and clubs finishing 2nd, 3rd and 4th qualify to the UEFA Champions League league phase, while two other teams (one being the Coppa Italia winners) qualify to the UEFA Europa League.
 The club finishing 6th qualifies for the play-off round of the UEFA Conference League.
-If the Coppa Italia winner already qualified for the UEFA Champions League or Europa League, then the club finishing 6th qualifies for the Europa League group stage and the 7th qualifies for the play-off round of the Conference League.
-During season 2024-2025, Italy qualified 5 teams to the Champions League, those who finished 1st to 5th in the previous Serie A, based on the new extra-spot rule.
+If the Coppa Italia winner already qualified for the UEFA Champions League or Europa League, then the club finishing 6th qualifies for the Europa League league phase and the 7th qualifies for the play-off round of the Conference League.
+During the 2024–25 season, Italy had five teams qualify for the Champions League, those who finished 1st to 5th in the Serie A standings, based on the new extra-spot rule, given to the two leagues who teams earn the most points in Europe by UEFA.